nrkno/core-components/packages/core-datepicker/readme.md

 ### datepicker.change

-Fired when date is changed by user or programatically (both for VanillaJS and React/Preact components).
-The `datepicker.change` event is cancelable, meaning you can use `event.preventDefault()` to cancel change:
+Fired when date is changed by user or programatically:

 ```js
 document.addEventListener('datepicker.change', (event) => {